-Vitamin C – It’s so nice to highlight a different vitamin!
+Vitamin C – It’s so nice to feature a different vitamin!

-Vitamin D hogs the press today, rightfully so for its influence on so many body
+Vitamin D hogs the press today, justly so for its effects on so many body

 systems and conditions.
 But Vitamin C merits attention, too.
-Vitamin C is a cornerstone vitamin, a go-to vitamin for immunity, healing, and much more.
+Vitamin C is a foundational vitamin, a go-to vitamin for immunity, healing, and much more.

-Pensacola Spinal Rehab Center presents some recent facts about Vitamin C and encourages our
+Pensacola Spinal Rehab Center some recent facts about Vitamin C and encourages our

 Pensacola chiropractic patients and loved ones to check your Vitamin C